Lesson Progress Reporting for SEL Leaders

 The Situation

-With time, we heard several customer issues with using the report as is and it became imperative to address the root causes of the reporting issues.
+Leaders expressed their frustrations with the limited reporting functionality, and it became imperative to understand and address the root causes of the reporting issues.

 User Context